Hey there, Monkey Brain

 Case in point: the folks in this study actually opted to give themselves a jolt rather than endure 15 minutes of idle sitting.
 Yet, it's crucial for us to break free from our need to never be bored.

-• It breaks the tendency of tying self-worth to your productivity – that pesky ego-driven need for approval, aka asmita.
+It breaks the tendency of tying self-worth to my productivity – that pesky ego-driven need for approval, aka asmita.

-• We take back the reins from unconscious, automatic thinking – those whirlwind thoughts, chitta vrittis, that keep on spinning (until you purposely notice them.)
+I take back the reins from unconscious, automatic thinking – those whirlwind thoughts, chitta vrittis, that keep on spinning (until I purposely notice them.)

-• It's an act of defiance against the attention-extraction economy.
-We're laying claim to a quiet moment despite the non-stop dinging of our devices.
+It's an act of defiance against the attention-extraction economy.
+I’m laying claim to a quiet moment despite the non-stop dinging of our devices.
 Hello, ahimsa; disruption of harm.

 Meditation is your ultimate rebellion against the forces of depletion.
 Please join us in stillness after every Led Primary class!